 A customer is on your site and wants to start a chat when all agents are offline.
 When the customer opens the chat widget, at first, they will see information about agents not being available.

-You can change the offline message in Settings > Language, in the “Offline info (works with Messaging Mode)” field.
-This field is visible once Messaging Mode is enabled.
+You can change the offline message in Settings > Language, in the “Offline info field.
+This field is visible once your team’s availability is set to Always.

 When the customer clicks on Chat now, they can send a message right away.
 If the pre-chat survey is on, they need to fill it out first.